NodeFactoryIo/vedran/README.md

 `--selection` - type of selection that is used for selecting nodes on new request, valid values are `round-robin` and `random` - **DEFAULT** [round-robin]

+`--payout-interval` - automatic payout interval specified as number of days

+`--payout-reward` - defined reward amount that will be distributed on the payout (amount in Planck)

 `--log-level` - log level (debug, info, warn, error) - **DEFAULT** [error]

 `--log-file` - path to file in which logs will be saved - **DEFAULT** [stdout]